Physics Advocacy Programme

 More details are available from the website’s Professional Development pages.

 Consultations and reports

 The Institute responds to consultations by government and other organisations in policy areas relating to physics.
-Recently submitted consultations are available from the policy section of the website, and members are encouraged to give input to current consultations through the discussion forums on the members' area of the website.
+Recently submitted consultations are available from the policy section of the website.

 IOP also publishes authoritative reports on areas of physics and physics policy, and collects statistics to help ensure that our arguments are backed by solid evidence.